 GPT brings with it many advantages, but MBR is still the most compatible and is still necessary in some cases.
-This isn’t a Windows-only standard —Mac OS X, Linux, and other operating systems can also use GPT.
+This isn’t a Windows-only standard, by the way—Mac OS X, Linux, and other operating systems can also use GPT.

 What Do GPT and MBR Do?

 You have to partition a disk drive before you can use it.
 MBR (Master Boot Record) and GPT (GUID Partition Table) are two different ways of storing the partitioning information on a drive.
-This information includes where partitions start and begin, so your operating system knows which sectors belong to each partition and which partition is bootable.
+This information includes where partitions begin and end on the physical disk, so your operating system knows which sectors belong to each partition and which partition is bootable.
 This is why you have to choose MBR or GPT before creating partitions on a drive.

-MBR works with disks up to 2 TB in size, but it can’t handle disks with more than 2 TB of space.
+MBR does have its limitations.
+For starters, MBR only works with disks up to 2 TB in size.
 MBR also only supports up to four primary partitions—if you want more, you have to make one of your primary partitions an “extended partition” and create logical partitions inside it.
 This is a silly little hack and shouldn’t be necessary.

 GPT stands for GUID Partition Table.
 It’s a new standard that’s gradually replacing MBR.
-It’s associated with UEFI — UEFI replaces the clunky old BIOS with something more modern, and GPT replaces the clunky old MBR partitioning system with something more modern.
-It’s called GUID Partition Table because every partition on your drive has a “globally unique identifier,” or GUID—a random strong so long that every GPT partition on earth likely has its own unique identifier.
+It’s associated with UEFI, which replaces the clunky old BIOS with something more modern.
+GPT, in turn, replaces the clunky old MBR partitioning system with something more modern.
+It’s called GUID Partition Table because every partition on your drive has a “globally unique identifier,” or GUID—a random string so long that every GPT partition on earth likely has its own unique identifier.

-This system doesn’t have MBR’s limits.
-Drives can be much, much larger and size limits will depend on the operating system and its file systems.
-GPT allows for a nearly unlimited amount of partitions, and the limit here will be your operating system—Windows allows up to 128 partitions on a GPT drive, and you don’t have to create an extended partition.
+GPT doesn’t suffer from MBR’s limits.
+GPT-based drives can be much larger, with size limits dependent on the operating system and its file systems.
+GPT also allows for a nearly unlimited number of partitions.
+Again, the limit here will be your operating system—Windows allows up to 128 partitions on a GPT drive, and you don’t have to create an extended partition to make them work.

-Windows can only boot from GPT on UEFI-based computers running 64-bit versions of Windows 8.1, 8, 7, Vista, and corresponding server versions.
-All versions of Windows 8.1, 8, 7, and Vista can read GPT drives and use them for data—they just can’t boot from them.
+Windows can only boot from GPT on UEFI-based computers running 64-bit versions of Windows 11, 10, 8, 7, Vista, and corresponding server versions.
+All versions of Windows — 11, 10, 8, 7, and Vista — can read GPT drives and use them for data—they just can’t boot from them without UEFI.